maplibre/martin/docs/src/run-with-nginx.md

 ## Caching tiles

-You can also use Nginx to cache tiles.
+You can also use NGINX to cache tiles.
 In the example, the maximum cache size is set to 10GB, and caching time is set to 1 hour for responses with codes 200, 204, and 302 and 1 minute for responses with code 404.

 ```nginx
 http {